nicoeinsidler/pigor/README.md

 - verbose mode on/off
 - find error with pcov
 - fix axis descriptions in pol plots
+- getting PIGOR ready for shipment by creating a setup.py

 ## How to Install